JuggleWithTim/TwitchAIchatbot/README.md

 ### 4. Configure the Bot
 * Open `bot.js` in a text editor
 * Fill in all required settings in the settings block near the top of the document.
 This is the default settings when the bot is started, some settings can be changed with commands during runtime.
-* Adjust the system prompt from line 38 to your liking.
+* Adjust the DEFAULT_ADDITIONAL_PROMPT from line 46 to your liking.

 ### 5. Run the bot
 * Make sure your command prompt is navigated to the bots folder. `cd /path/to/TwitchOllama`